valeria-va/ROS2_rUBot_tutorial_ws/Documentation/01b_ROS2_rbpi4_Install.md

     ```shell
     sudo service gdm3 restart
     ```

-- With a remote Desktop **Nomachine** (recommended):
+b) With a remote Desktop **Nomachine** (recommended):

 - In your raspberryPi4 install Nomachine (arm64, DEB package): https://downloads.nomachine.com/download/?id=107&distro=Raspberry&hw=Pi4
 - In PC open NoMachine viewer
 - Select the raspberrypi IP address: 10.42.0.1
 - you have to specify:
     - user: mpuig
     - password: 1234
 - Choose "scale remote display to the window"
 - You will have the raspberrypi4 desktop on your windows NoMachine screen

 ## **Install ROS2 Humble on Raspberrypi4**